 Indeed, the development of the entire student as an ethical and moral citizen of the world includes the notion of academic integrity and personal responsibility.
 An honor code articulates concretely the level of honor and integrity expected of all scholars.
 It instills such personal guidelines in every member of the community.
 It supports the development of a Christian community in which people come together for a variety of reasons, but ultimately share responsibility for their fates.

 In short, Concordia University Chicago implemented an honor code starting fall semester 2006 to emphasize further the importance of moral and ethical decision-making in every aspect of a person’s life.
-Every student must sign the honor pledge in order to register for classes.
-The Honor Code pledge, categories of unauthorized aid, judicial protocol, violation consequences and appeal procedure are available online.
+All students enrolling at Concordia University Chicago are required to sign the honor code pledge: